prefrontal-systems/.github/profile/README.md

 We offer consulting and research partnerships for:

-- AI system reliability and robustness improvement
+- AI system reliability improvement
 - Executive function integration in production systems
 - Custom therapeutic intervention design for specific failure modes
 - Research collaboration on AI welfare and computational distress